 Project: Feasibility of a virtually delivered preoperative rehabilitation program for patients awaiting TAVI to reduce frailty: The Virtual PREHAB study

-Dr. Dustin Kehler
+Dr. Dustin (Scott) Kehler

 Dalhousie University